- Publication Ethics

 1. Contribution to Editorial Decisions

-The journal uses double-blind review process.
+The journal uses single-blind peer-reviewing process.
 The reviewers advise the editor-in-chief in making the editorial decision.
 The editor-in-chief communicates with authors, as required, and helps them in improving quality of their research paper.

 The journal editors are committed to provide timely review to the authors.
 If a reviewer does not submit his/her report in a timely manner, the paper is immediately sent to another qualified reviewer.

 Manuscript content is treated with at most confidentiality.
-The journal uses double blind process.
+The journal uses single-blind peer-reviewing process.
 Except for the editor-in-chief, the editors and reviewers cannot discuss paper with any other person, including the authors.

 4. Standards of Objectivity